 A Texas Army post located on the Pecan Bayou near its junction with the Colorado River, about nine or ten miles west of town.

 (1849 - 1852), Fort Gates

-A Federal post built for defense against Indians, it was a stockaded fort that also later served as the county seat in 1854.
+A Federal post built for defense against Indians, it was a stockaded fort with 18 wood-frame buildings, that also later served as the county seat in 1854.
 Originally named Camp on Leon River.
 Located on the north bank of the Leon River, about five miles above Coryell Creek.
-The single-story barracks was octagonal with a fireplace in each side.
-Only rock foundation ruins remain at the site (private property), near the 1936 state monument on Old Fort Gates Road.
+One of the single-story barracks was octagonal with a fireplace in each side.
+Only the post cemetery and rock foundation ruins remain at the site (private property), near the 1936 state monument on Old Fort Gates Road.
 See also Handbook of Texas Online

 (1841), McLennan County